MORAGE6607/MORAGE6607/README.md

 I am skilled in designing clear, actionable dashboards and leverage tools like Power BI and Google Looker Studio to transform data into compelling visual stories.
 My dashboards are crafted to boost decision-making and enhance user engagement.

+In addition to my data science expertise, I am also a skilled Python developer.
+I am proficient in programming languages and tools including CSS3, HTML5, JavaScript, MongoDB, MySQL, Pandas, Scikit-learn, and RStudio.
+My technical capabilities extend to web design and app development, enabling me to offer versatile solutions in various tech-driven projects.

 ## Languages and Tools

 - Python